crowdsourcing-class/crowdsourcing-class.github.io/assignment2.md

 <div class="alert alert-info">
 This assignment has two deliverables.
 The first part of this assignment is due before class on {{ page.due_date | date: "%A, %B %-d, %Y" }}.
 The second part is due before class on {{ page.due_date_video | date: "%A, %B %-d, %Y" }}.
+Note that other assignments will also be due on the same date as the second part, so we recommend that you finish it early.
 </div>